LucasOe/Screenshot-Tools/README.md

 * Drag and drop the images you want to upload into the programm.
 The tool will create a new folder where your images are named *converted*.
 There you will find each image two time as a *.jpg*.
 * Open the screenshot window in Steam and selct "Show on disk".
 Now move all the converted screenshots you want to upload here.
 * Restart Steam

-**Note:**
-Creating GUIs in Java is annoying, that's why I kept it as simple as possible.